 Section Descriptions:

-Time and the River – Water as Medium and Timekeeper Water is life.
+Water is life.
 At the intersection of the poetic and the pragmatic, this course takes water as a medium and a constantly moving force.
 Drawing on time-based representations of climate change, ecological crises, and environmental systems in contemporary and recent art (from film by Land Artists to Eco-Art to contemporary water-based practices by artist like Torkwase Dyson, Tavares Strachan, and Mary Mattingly), this course will invite multidisciplinary reflections on local waterways as subject, muse, and steady guide.
 Fusing multi-media art practice in 2d and 3d with experimental documentary and ethnography, this course will also encounter water sovereignty, in conflict and as a site of resistance, from Standing Rock to Flint.

 Public/Private: Media and Technology in the Time of COVID-19